maribernardes/SystemIntegration/README.md

 The following steps were tested on:
 - Ubuntu 20.4 + ROS2 Foxy

-First, install ROS 2 following the ROS 2 Documentation.
-Then create your ROS2 workspace following the documentation as follows:
+First, install ROS 2 following the ROS 2 Documentation and create your ROS2 workspace following the documentation as follows:
 ```bash
 source /opt/ros/foxy/setup.bash
 mkdir -p ~/dev_ws/src